SIDNEYHOLMES/tf2-stuff-api/README.md

   documentation

 ||||| STUFF ADDED!!! |||||||
-  all class weapon data (still needs image data to not be weird)
+  all class weapon data
+  routes for images YAY (most of the images still need to be added )

 |||| tech stack |||